 The Engineering Sciences program is designed to develop student's understanding of engineering problem solving and design practices.
 The program will prepare students to apply fundamental scientific and mathematical laws and principles relevant to engineering and technology.
-Students will learn to use systems of measurement, apply engineering technologies and tools as well as learn about the different disciplines and opportunities within the field
+Students will learn to use systems of measurement, apply engineering technologies and tools as well as learn about the different disciplines and opportunities within the field of engineering.

-1.0 credit Fee: \$20.00 of engineering.
 The program is designed and delivered as a coherent sequence of experiences using technical instruction, academic foundations, experiential learning, supervised occupational experience and leadership and personal development through the Career and Technical Student Organization, SkillsUSA.

-CTE INTRODUCTION TO ENGINEERING SCIENCES 1-2 1.0 credit Prerequisite: Completed Geometry or taken simultaneously Fee: \$20.00 This course will teach the basic knowledge of Engineering principles and systems such as the engineer system analysis and control, focusing on the application of mathematical laws and principals. ing process, SkillsUSA CTE INTERMEDIATE ENGINEERING SCIENCES 1-2 1.0 credit Prerequisites Fee: \$20.00 rerequisites:
+CTE INTRODUCTION TO ENGINEERING SCIENCES 1-2 Prerequisite: Completed Geometry or taken simultaneously

+This course will teach the basic knowledge of Engineering principles and systems such as the engineering process, system analysis and control, focusing on the application of mathematical laws and principals.